EdYe/Interview-TrendMicro-DevOps/README.md

 Optional work (Bonus, free to answer)

 1. Using free AWS account and point a DNS name to your apache/nginx (http) server and show your application, the application can use first question showing phpinfo or any application you want to use.
-HINT: you can usetwbbs.org or dot.tk or any free domain vender you found, you can register a free domain name there.
+HINT: you can use twbbs.org or dot.tk or any free domain vender you found, you can register a free domain name there.

 2. Containerize question 1 VM/Machine as a container image.
 Target: we can just run up the image then can access the apache/nginx (http) server (If can using Chef/Ansible to deploy will be better)